aijose/CarND-Advanced-Lane-Lines/project_report.md

 locations corresponding to the histogram peaks.
 If the number of pixels in a window exceeds a threshold (which implies that there is a legitimate segment of the lane in the window) the average x-coordinate of white pixels in the window is computed.
-The center of the next lane window is then adjusted to match averaged x-coordinate of its predecessor window.
+The center of the next lane window is then adjusted to match the averaged x-coordinate of its predecessor window.
 This ensures that the windows adjusts to the lane location if there is significant curvature.